In the late 19th century, women known as antis began to organize against women who wanted the right to vote.

 Others viewed the suffragists as dangerous radicals associated with birth control, free love and the labor movement.

 Some women became antis because they feared electoral politics would erode their ability to do good works.
-During the Progressive Era, women began to solve social problems in clubs, hospitals and settlement houses.
+The Progressive Era, for example, got its name from women who tried to solve social problems in clubs, hospitals and settlement houses.
 They supported prison reform, shorter work days, an end to child labor and improved sanitation and diet.

 Josephine Jewell Dodge

-Josephine Jewell Dodge, for example, had wealth and prestige, but she also spent several decades promoting day care centers for working mothers.
+Josephine Jewell Dodge had wealth and prestige, but she also spent several decades promoting day care centers for working mothers.
 Dodge was born in 1855 in Hartford to Marshall Jewell, a prominent Connecticut politician who headed the Republican National Committee.
 She married Arthur Murray Dodge, son of wealthy Congressman William E. Dodge, in 1875.

 After rising to prominence for her activism, Josephine Jewell Dodge turned her attention to fighting woman’s suffrage.
 In 1911, members of the National Association Opposed to Woman Suffrage elected her their first president.

-The antis, like the suffragists, faced accusations that they were political cats’ paws.
+The suffragists, of course, met the same kind of allegation.
 The antis charged the suffragists fronted for corrupt male organizations like Tammany Hall.

 Both sides used ridicule as a weapon.
-As head of NAOWS, Josephine Jewell Dodge confronted the same kind of ridicule the suffragists endured.
+And as head of NAOWS, Josephine Jewell Dodge confronted the same kind of ridicule the suffragists endured.

 "Charges of bribery hurled against Mrs. Dodge met with tears, then a haughty rejoinder -- altogether like a men's political affair except for the smoke," reported the Washington Herald.

 A ‘Western woman’ shook a handful of suffrage leaflets ‘under the nose of the very dignified anti,’ reported the Herald.
-She shouted, "”I understand you were paid seventy five dollars for your speech here today.”
+She shouted that Josephine Jewell Dodge received $75 for delivering her speech.

 "As a woman of independent means I not only have never received a cent for my services, but I have financed the work of many others."